-Her full name is Dinahsta Kiane Thomas, but she goes by Miss Kiane, a nickname she acquired in college and now uses as her stage name for poetic performances.
-A native of Queens, NY, Dinahsta resided in multiple places but has most recently settled in Washington, DC.
-Born to a single mother, an absent father and the oldest of two, Dinahsta was raised as an only child.
-At an early age, her brother was removed from the home and adopted into another family.
-Dinahsta experienced homelessness, couch hopping and general poverty before settling in Maryland where she and her mother lived with her maternal grandmother.
-Unfortunately, Dinahsta’s mother passed away abruptly just two years later leaving her to be raised by her grandmother.
-Dinahsta struggled to process the losses in her life but somehow found poetry.
-Despite, many challenges in her life, Dinahsta attests that her consistent cathartic outlet was writing and poetry.
+Dinahsta “Miss Kiane” Thomas, is a native of Queens, NY, and has resided in multiple places but most recently settled in Washington, DC.
+Born to an African=-American mother and a West African father, she is the eldest of both her parents children but was was raised as an only child.
+At an early age, Miss Kiane became acquainted with grief and loss.
+Her mother’s son, her brother was removed from her home and adopted into another family at an early age.
+Her mother passed away abruptly when she was 12 years old and her father became completely estranged to her around the same time.
+Miss Kiane experienced homelessness, couch hopping and general poverty before settling in Maryland where she and her mother lived with her maternal grandmother.
+Miss Kiane learned to use writing and poetry as a therapeutic outlet.
 Whether it was dear diary letters, journal entries or poems jotted in spiral notebooks, writing has helped her cope and heal.
-Through the rearing and prayers of her grandmother, Dinahsta managed avoid becoming a typical statistic, but rather finished high school with excellent grades and high hopes.
-Dinahsta attended and graduated Morgan State University where she earned a BS in Psychology.
-The first in her family to receive a college degree, Dinahsta went on to earn a Master of Social Work degree from Howard University and is a Licensed Graduate Social Worker.
+Through this and the prayers of her grandmother, Miss Kiane managed avoid becoming a typical statistic.
+She attended and graduated Morgan State University where she earned a BS in Psychology.
+The first in her family to receive a college degree, Miss Kiane went on to earn a Master of Social Work degree from Howard University.